OrkunAvci/Hacking/Shield/readme.md

 ## Now we can upload rotten potato and continue.

-Since the files from last session is still present and I can't upload the files with the same name.
+The files from last session is still present and I can't upload the files with the same name.
 Also I cannot delete them on the target system for some reason, so I renamed everything.

 ---